Scarlett Johansson: 2021–present: Black Widow lawsuit and professional expansion

-Johansson reprised her voice role as Ash in the sequel Sing 2 (2021).
-She will next star alongside an ensemble cast in Wes Anderson's romance Asteroid City and in Kristin Scott Thomas's directorial debut My Mother's Wedding.
-She will also star in two films for Apple TV+: Bride, from director Sebastián Lelio, and Project Artemis, opposite Channing Tatum.
+Johansson returned to the screen with Wes Anderson's comedy Asteroid City (2023), in which she led an ensemble cast.
+It was her second film to premiere at the Cannes Film Festival after Match Point (2005).
+For her two months of work on the film, she took a substantial pay cut, earning $4,131 a week.
+Describing her collaboration with Anderson, she said, "I like the sort of constraints of Wes' precision.
+I think in some ways, it's more liberating."
+Anthony Lane of The New Yorker praised Johansson's ability to add depth to her character and for skillfully portraying both reality and imagination with wit.
+In Kristin Scott Thomas's directorial debut My Mother's Wedding, Johansson played one of three sisters reuniting for their mother's wedding.
+The Guardian's Benjamin Lee was displeased by the film and Johansson's "awkward British accent".

+Founding the production company These Pictures, Johansson produced and starred in Fly Me to the Moon (2024), a romantic comedy set against the backdrop of the Space Race, opposite Channing Tatum.
+Critics considered the screwball chemistry between Johansson and Tatum to be film's highlight.
+She voiced Elita-1 in Transformers One, an animated prequel to the Transformers film series.
+Both films had poor box-office returns.
+Johansson returned to the MCU as an executive producer on Thunderbolts*.
+Keen to join the Jurassic Park franchise for a decade, she starred in the instalment Jurassic World Rebirth.
+In addition, she reunited with Anderson in the ensemble adventure film The Phoenician Scheme.
+She made her directorial debut with the drama Eleanor the Great, starring June Squibb in the title role.

 Music career

 In 2006, Johansson sang the track "Summertime" for Unexpected Dreams – Songs from the Stars, a non-profit collection of songs recorded by Hollywood actors.
 She performed with the Jesus and Mary Chain for a Coachella reunion show in Indio, California, in April 2007.
 The following year, Johansson appeared as the leading lady in Justin Timberlake's music video, for "What Goes Around...
 Comes Around", which was nominated for an MTV Video Music Award for Video of the Year.

 In May 2008, Johansson released her debut album Anywhere I Lay My Head, which consists of one original song and ten cover versions of Tom Waits songs, and features David Bowie and members from the Yeah Yeah Yeahs and Celebration.
 Reviews of the album were mixed.
 Spin was not particularly impressed with Johansson's singing.
 Some critics found it to be "surprisingly alluring", "a bravely eccentric selection", and "a brilliant album" with "ghostly magic".
 NME named the album the "23rd best album of 2008", and it peaked at number 126 on the Billboard 200.
 Johansson started listening to Waits when she was 11 or 12 years old, and said of him, "His melodies are so beautiful, his voice is so distinct and I had my own way of doing Tom Waits songs."